runetopic/xlitekt/docs/network/index.md

 ## Network

-The network pipeline for XliteKt consist of a few moving parts (We we dive deep into each one of these specifically:
+The network pipeline for XliteKt consist of a few moving parts:

 - HTTP (This is used for serving client configuration files along with the latest gamepack.jar)
 - JS5 (This is used for serving the cache files to the client)